dfinity/interface-spec/spec/index.md

 ### Ordering guarantees

 The order in which the various messages between canisters are delivered and executed is not fully specified.
-The guarantee provided by the IC is that successful function calls between two canisters are executed in order.
+The guarantee provided by the IC is that if a canister sends two messages to a canister and they both start being executed by the receiving canister, then they do so in the order in which the messages were sent.

 More precisely: